25 Weeks Pregnant: The 25th Week Of Pregnancy

-At this point, you may feel a mixture of emotions, from anxious to excited.
+At 25 weeks pregnant, you may feel a mixture of emotions, from anxious to excited.
 The nursery is getting done, and plans are moving along.
 Here is a list of pointers for this week.
 Get the Fetal Life App for Apple and Android endorsed by the American Pregnancy Association.

 What changes are occurring with your body?